ibm-cloud-docs/monitoring/infrastructure/windows.md

 The standard monitoring agent cannot be installed on a Windows platform.
 In order to monitor a Windows system with {{site.data.keyword.mon_full_notm}}, you can leverage the [Prometheus WMI Exporter](https://promcat.io/apps/windows){: external} to perform the collection of the metrics on the system.
 {:shortdesc}

-Once the metrics are collected you have two options for publishing the metrics to Sysdig, remotely scraping the metrics with a Linux monitoring agent,or pushing from a local instance of Prometheus using remote write.
+Once the metrics are collected you have two options for publishing the metrics, remotely scraping the metrics with a Linux monitoring agent,or pushing from a local instance of Prometheus using remote write.
 Step 3 will cover these two options, but step 1 and 2 are the same regardless of how the metrics are sent.

-Complete the following steps to configure the following Windows images to send metrics to a Sysdig instance:
+Complete the following steps to configure the following Windows images to send metrics to a monitoring instance:
 * Windows Server 2019 Standard Edition (64 bit)
 * Windows Server 2016 Standard Edition (64 bit)